The Detail Outer Join in Informatica is used to return all the existing records from the Master table and only matching records from the Detail table.

 Step 1: Creating Source Definition

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Department and Employee tables from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you connect successfully, navigate to Source Analyzer and define your Sources.
+In this Informatica detail outer join example, we use Department and Employee tables from the SQL Server database as our source definitions.
+Please refer to Database Source for the steps in creating a source definition.

-For this example, we created the m_Detail_Outer mapping.
-Please refer Informatica Mapping article to understand the steps involved in creating Mapping.
-Next, Drag and drop the Employee and Department source definitions from Sources folder to the mapping designer.
+For this Informatica detail outer join example, we created the m_Detail_Outer mapping.
+Please refer Mapping article to understand creating Mapping.
+Next, Drag and drop the Employee and Department source definitions from the Sources folder to the mapping designer.
 Once you drag the source, PowerCenter Designer will automatically create the default transformation called source qualifier.

-Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Joiner transformation from drop down list and specify the unique name (JNR_DETAIL) for this transformation and click on Create button
+Once you click on the Create.. option, the Create Transformation window will open, as shown below.
+Please select the Joiner transformation from a drop-down list, specify the unique name (JNR_DETAIL) for this transformation, and click on Create button.

-Once you click on the Create button, Joiner transformation will be added to the mapping designer.
-In order to perform Detail Outer Join, Joiner Transformation requires some data so, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).
+Once you click the Create button, the Joiner transformation will be added to the mapping designer.
+In order to perform Detail Outer Join, Joiner Transformation requires some data, so we have to connect the Source definition with the Informatica transformation using Autolink.. option (or select and Drag required fields).

-- M: Please check mark the Column(s) that you want to use as Master table.
-It is always good practice to select the table holding the least records as Master table.
-Here, we are selecting Department table as our Master table.
+- M: Please checkmark the Column(s) you want to use as the Master table.
+It is always good practice to select the table with the least records as the Master table.
+Here, we are selecting a Department table as our Master table.

 NOTE: You don’t have to select each and every column present in the Master table.
-If you select One column from Employee then Informatica will automatically the remaining columns.
+If you select One column from Employee, Informatica will automatically add the remaining columns.

-- Join Type: In this example we are performing Detail Outer Join so, we are selecting the Detail Outer Join from the drop down list.
+- Join Type: In this example, we perform Informatica Detail Outer Join.
+So, we are selecting the Detail Outer Join from the drop-down list.

-- Sorted Input: If we are using the sorted data then check mark this option.
+- Sorted Input: If we use the sorted data, check mark this option.

 Within the Condition tab, we have to specify the condition.
-In this example, we are going to perform Detail Outer Join on Department and Employee table based on the condition Department. id = Employee.Depart Id.
-So, click on the New button (beside scissors) to create new condition and select the columns names from Master and detail list
+In this example, we will perform Informatica Detail Outer Join on Department and Employee table based on the condition Department. id = Employee.Depart Id.
+So, click on the New button (beside scissors) to create a new condition and select the names of the columns from the Master and detail list.

 Once you finish configuring the Joiner Transformation properties, Click OK to close the transformation window.

-Next, Drag and drop the target definition (Detail Outer Join in informatica) from Targets folder to the mapping designer and connect the Joiner Transformation with the target definition.
+Next, Drag and drop the target definition (Detail Outer Join in Informatica) from the Targets folder to the mapping designer and connect the Joiner Transformation with the target definition.
 Please use the Autolink.. option to connect them.

-In this example we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
+In this Informatica Detail Outer Join example, we will create the Workflow manually.
+In order to create a new Workflow, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Detail_Outer) and leave the default settings.

-For this example we are going to create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Detail_Outer) for the session.
+For this Informatica Detail Outer Join example, we will create Non-reusable Session.
+Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Detail_Outer) for the session.

-From the below screenshot you can observe that the Detail Outer Join in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that the Informatica Detail Outer Join workflow is a valid one.
+Let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Let us open the SQL Server Management Studio to check whether we successfully performed the Detail Outer Join in Informatica using the Joiner Transformation or not.
+Let us open the SQL Server Management Studio to check whether we successfully performed the Detail Outer Join in Informatica using the Joiner Transformation.